jmcnamara/XlsxWriter/dev/docs/source/working_with_formulas.rst

 Dynamic arrays are ranges of return values that can change in size based on the results.
-For example, a function such as ``FILTER()`` returns an array of values that can vary in size depending on the the filter results.
+For example, a function such as ``FILTER()`` returns an array of values that can vary in size depending on the filter results.
 This is shown in the snippet below from :ref:`ex_dynamic_arrays`::

     worksheet1.write('F2', '=FILTER(A1:D17,C1:C17=K2)')